FrancescoGrazioso/angular-modal-gallery/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/FrancescoGrazioso)

-*Do you like angular-modal-gallery?
+*Do you like modal-angular-gallery?
 Please, add a 'star' to support this library*

 <br>
 <br>

-**angular-modal-gallery 7.0.0 WORK IN PROGRESS**
-It will be released this autumn with some great improvements and new features.
-Also I want to support Angular 7 Ivy Renderer (aka Renderer3)
-For more info, watch this issue: [7.0.0 major release](https://github.com/Ks89/angular-modal-gallery/issues/144)

 <br><br><br>

-**angular-modal-gallery** is an Angular library (SSR compatible) to create image galleries of **clickable thumbnails**.
+**modal-angular-gallery** is an Angular library (SSR compatible) to create image galleries of **clickable thumbnails**.
 After a click, it will display a **modal window with full screen images**.
 Modal view is composed by **buttons**, the **current image** and optionally, also navigation **dots** and **previews**.
 <br>